 The school recognises its duty to maintain its fine tradition of academic excellence.
 In May 2015, the schools’ inspectorate judged the attainment of Bickley Park School pupils to be excellent.
 Boys go on to some of the U.K.’s leading senior schools, often with scholarships.

 Boys work towards gold standard exams at 13+ which push GCSE standard.
 In fact, some boys sit GCSEs: A*s have been achieved by several 12 and 13 year old boys in Spanish in the last two years; regional and national competitions have been won.
 We equally believe that learning should be presented in a way that broadens horizons and engages boys’ interest, instilling a passion to discover.

 Boys often discover hidden strengths via the visual and performing arts

 The Arts Quadrant develops key skills of communication and confidence through its strong emphasis on self expression and performance from a young age.
 Through drama, concerts, public speaking and debate, children can have fun whilst being challenged to communicate confidently with others.

-Every boy between 5 and 13 enters the annual public speaking competition, with the finalists speaking in a well-known public venue: this year, nine boys stood on a soap box in Speakers’ Corner on the 800th anniversary of the signing of the Magna Carta, and St Bride’s Church, Fleet Street.
+Every boy between 5 and 13 enters the annual public speaking or debating competition, with the finalists speaking in well-known public venues such as Speakers’ Corner, on the 800th anniversary of the signing of the Magna Carta, and St Bride’s Church, Fleet Street.

 Interesting performance opportunities include music tours to Paris, New York, Venice and Verona.
 The school offers excellent specialist provision in Art, Drama and Design Technology.
 Boys work towards exciting outcomes, including the annual art exhibition and design fair in which they make and sell products.
 They love the Spanish and Art trip to Barcelona and opportunities to join in cultural activities at concert halls and galleries in London.
 The quality of the arts at Bickley Park was judged to be high in the 2015 inspection.